musicmichaelc/lyluatex-music-template/README.md

 **Important:** The `\lily` command *does not* support blocks of LilyPond code with explicit `\score` blocks.
 Such code must be included with the `lilypond` environment or as a separate file.

+## Legal

+This starter template is licensed under the BSD Zero Clause License (0BSD).
+However, the software being used therein, such as `lilypond`, `lyluatex`, etc. themselves are licensed under their respective licenses, e.g. the `lyluatex` package is licensed under the MIT license, whereas `lilypond` is licensed under GPL.